alexedwards/scs/README.md

 }
 ```

+Please note: If you are calling `session.Load()` multiple times in the same request cycle you must wrap your handlers with the [`manager.Multi()`](https://godoc.org/github.com/alexedwards/scs#Manager.Multi) middleware.

 SCS provides a wide range of functions for working with session data.

 * `Put…` and `Get…` methods for storing and retrieving a variety of common data types and custom objects.